soheilafarokhi/soheilafarokhi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate in the Department of Computer Science at Utah State University.
+subtitle: PhD Candidate in the School of Computing at Utah State University.

 profile:
   align: right